-Later this year the UK government is expected to trigger Article 50, the first concrete step in its highly anticipated departure from the European Union.
+The triggering of Article 50 by the UK government was the first concrete step in its highly anticipated departure from the European Union.
+So should you still worry about GDPR?

-But with the General Data Protection Regulation (GDPR) due to come into effect in May 2018, what impact will Brexit and GDPR have on UK businesses, and where do firms stand in relation to GDPR when the UK is no longer part of the EU?
+But with the General Data Protection Regulation (GDPR) coming into effect in May 2018, what impact will Brexit and GDPR have on UK businesses, and where do firms stand in relation to GDPR when the UK is no longer part of the EU?

 In short, the UK's decision to leave the European Union won't affect UK businesses too much at all; that is, for the time being at least.
 If Article 50 is indeed triggered at some point this year, the UK will continue be part of the EU until 2019 at the earliest, meaning UK businesses still need to become GDPR ready by 25th May 2018.